TheMTank/GridUniverse/docs/GridWorld.md

 A version of the environment that can be rendered using [pyglet](https://bitbucket.org/pyglet/pyglet/wiki/Home) is being worked on at the moment.

+Currently, even if env.render() is never called by the user, it will still be called by the superclass when the environment is closed.

 ## Other important info

-`env.reset()`
+`observation = env.reset()`

-Will reset the environment and the agent's position to the start again.
+Will reset the environment and the agent's position to the start again and return this state.

 `def look_step_ahead(self, state, action):`

-This function takes as parameters a state and an action and will return state returned by the environment.
+This function takes as parameters a state and an action and the next state is returned by the environment.
 This can be used for implementing Dynamic Programming algorithms.

 **Agent state**